vishwanathna/kubernetes-rolling-update/README.md

 A Kubernetes LoadBalancer Service is used to expose the application externally.

-The project also demonstrates **Rolling Updates, rollout history, and rollback** by changing the container image and managing different versions of the application.
+The project also demonstrates **Rolling Updates, rollout history, and rollback** by changing the container image and managing different versions of the application..

 ---